HomeArticlesHow ToCalculate Macros

 • Your current bodyweight in kilograms

-• Your TDEE (Total Daily Energy Expenditure) — see the TDEE Calculator if you have not calculated this yet
+• Your TDEE (Total Daily Energy Expenditure), check the TDEE Calculator if you haven't worked this out yet

 • Your primary goal (weight loss, muscle gain, or maintenance)